After much research and analysis of credit card processors, we recommend Stripe as the best online credit card processor for small business in 2018.

 Whether you manually process payments, use the simple Checkout system on your website or implement the entire API in your shopping cart, Stripe is packed with features to help you run and grow your e-commerce business.

-Here are just a few of the additional benefits small businesses can take advantage of when using Stripe to process credit cards online:
+Here are some of the additional benefits small businesses can take advantage of when using Stripe to process credit cards online:

 - Accept more credit cards: In addition to the big four — Visa, MasterCard, American Express and Discover — Stripe also lets you accept other credit cards, like Diners Club and JCB.

-- Mobile payments: Boost sales by letting customers shop and complete purchases using your mobile app.
+- Accept payments in your app: Boost sales by letting customers shop and complete purchases using your mobile app.
 Stripe payments are currently supported on iOS and Android devices.

 - Go global: Stripe lets you accept payments in more than 100 currencies and automatically calculates conversions for you.
 It can also process cryptocurrency Bitcoin payments and convert them to U.S. dollars.